• Skip to primary navigation

 Recipe FAQs

-Where does borek come from?
+Where does Borek come from?

-Borek was first invented by Central Asian Turks and brought to Anatolia in the middle ages.
-It is then developed by the Ottomans in Istanbul and now it is very popular in Turkey, the Balkans, and Middle Eastern countries.
+It was then developed by the Ottomans in Istanbul and now it is very popular in Turkey, the Balkans, and Middle Eastern countries.

 How many calories are in a borek?